Quantum circuit fidelity estimation using machine learning: Methodology

 \subsection{Data generation}

-In this work we choose a noise model, adapted from \cite{z2sim}, and generate random circuits of fixed depth using the connectivity map of a square lattice quantum computer, with nearest neighbor connectivity for the 2-qubit gates.
+In this work we choose a simple but realistic noise model, adapted from \cite{z2sim}, and generate random circuits of fixed depth using the connectivity map of a square lattice quantum computer, with nearest neighbor connectivity for the 2-qubit gates.
 For tiling purposes we include a variety of rectangular and square grids of varying sizes.
 For benchmark scoring of our techniques we use $3\times 3$ and $5\times 5$ qubit square-lattice grids.
 We did not engineer our dataset to create a particular distribution of fidelities.

 .5em \textbf{Circuit depth} We consider two basic approaches.
 First, we study circuits that are only one moment deep.
 A moment is a set of gates that are all running in the same slice of time (functionally simultaneously) \cite{cirq_moment}.
-Models trained on this type of circuit may be used to evaluate multi-moment circuits by multiplying the fidelity of each moment together as an approximation.
+Models trained on this type of circuit may be used to approximate multi-moment circuit fidelities by multiplying the fidelity of each moment together.
 This approach has an advantage in that it may be easily extended to an arbitrary number of moments, but the disadvantage of assuming the circuit fidelity of each moment is independent of the input wavefunction.
 Second, we study multi-moment circuits directly.
 This model is less flexible but requires fewer assumptions about quantum circuit behavior.
 Note our simulations do not include time dependent noise sources, so the multiplicative factorization is a reasonable assumption.
-This is not true in general for modern quantum hardware.
+This is not true in general for real quantum hardware, where non-stationary noises pose serious challenges to practitioners.

 .5em \textbf{Clifford-reducible circuits} We construct some training circuits with both Clifford and non-Clifford gates in such a way that they are equivalent, in the noiseless case, to Clifford circuits.
 This is accomplished by introducing (\gatet, $\gatet^\dagger$) pairs in sequence over pairs of moments.
 These gates combine to create an effective identity operation on the qubit they are applied to.
 See Figure \ref{fig:sneaky_circuit} for an illustration.
 This allows for the possibility of using direct fidelity estimation to estimate the fidelity of the circuits (by removing the pairs to restore efficiently simulable behavior), which is considerably faster than tomography.